nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “XSS allows an attacker to run malicious scripts in a victim’s browser.
 I prevent it using **input validation, output encoding, CSP headers, sanitization libraries**, and by leveraging secure frameworks like React which auto-escape variables.
 I also use security tools like Burp Suite and DOMPurify for detection and remediation.”

----

-✅ Up Next: **Q35.
-What Is a Buffer Overflow Attack?**
-This is a core question in exploit development and system-level security.
-Shall we go ahead?

-Excellent, Nitin!
-Let’s now explore a foundational concept in exploitation and system-level attacks:

----

 ### ❓ **Q35.
 What Is a Buffer Overflow Attack?**